noahehall/blockchain/blockchain.md

 - defi: decentralized finance
 - dao: decentralized autonomous organization
 - encryption: make a non-reversable secret (laymens), vs encoding (which is reformating)
-- transactions: a record of information, e.g. who sent it, received, etc
-  - are sent to other users and grouped with other transactions into a block
-  - once the block is filled with enough transactions, it is permanently added to the blockchain
 - hash: a unique fingerprint assigned to a block
   - this is a cryptographic hash, not a hash or checksum
   - any change to the block will require a change to the hash, making the block invalid